OpenTechSchool-Brussels/AI-for-robots-and-swarms/follow-the-line.markdown

   driveAsCar(robot.random.uniform(10,20), robot.random.uniform(-10,10))
 end
 ```

+Ok, this is working but we have definitely too many robots trying to form platonic relationships with the arena walls.
+If not done already, you should mix that behavior with the avoiding one.
+Hard to mix both of them?
+Damn right it is, but lucky us, we'll see in next section a glorious way to do so.

 ## d) Behaving: Follow the line
 Ok, that is great.
 You can move, you can see where you are moving.
 What about coupling both and making you move following marks on the ground?
 This is actually a very classic algorithm which is solved both by first learners and highly skilled engineers, depending on the environment and precision/speed required.
 Our job is simple: we have a line, we want to follow it, when it's straight (simple!) and when it's turning (ergh...).